fastai/course20/docs/deployment_seeme_ai.md

 ### iOS/Android

-You can also access all models - yours, shared, and public - on our native mobile apps.
+You can also access all models offline on our native mobile apps.
 You can install them from the [iOS App Store](https://apps.apple.com/us/app/id1443724639) and [Android Play Store](https://play.google.com/store/apps/details?id=ai.seeme).

 Once you have logged in, you see the overview of models: